Are you a creative person?

 The reason many people find it difficult to come up with content ideas is they have bought into the myth of creativity – that some people have it and some people don’t.
 Here are two important things to understand:

 - You are not a left-brained or a right-brained person.

-- You have just as much natural creativity as Albert Einstein, Steve Jobs and Bill Gates.
+- You have just as much natural creativity as Albert Einstein, Steve Jobs, and Bill Gates.

-The common myth of right and left-brain thinkers comes from a 1960s split-brain study involving patients who had the corpus callosum, the bundle of fibres connecting their hemispheres, cut as a treatment for epilepsy.
+The common myth of right and left-brain thinkers comes from a 1960s split-brain study involving patients who had the corpus callosum, the bundle of fibers connecting their hemispheres, cut as a treatment for epilepsy.

 For healthy individuals, the right and left hemispheres are intimately connected.
 What’s more, they are both required for creative thought and idea generation.

 Researcher Graham Wallis studied the quadrants of the brain required for generating creative ideas and found that all four quadrants are activated at some point in the process.

 So if idea generation isn’t a matter of natural creativity, where do ideas come from?
 What most “creative” people understand is that coming up with ideas is a process, just like creating anything else.
 According to James Webb Young, author of A Technique for Producing Ideas:

 “… the production of ideas, too, runs on an assembly line; that in this production the mind follows an operative technique which can be learned and controlled; and that its effective use is just as much a matter of practice in the technique as is the effective use of any tool.”